Gate River Run: Race details

 In 2013, total prize money exceeded $85,000, including bonus money for record-breaking performances.
 The event has more prize money than any major non-marathon event in the United States.
 There are separate but equal awards for men and women individuals, teams and masters (over 40).

-Live bands perform at locations along the race course and the finish line is beside TIAA Bank Field.
+Live bands perform at locations along the racecourse and the start and finish lines are on Gator Bowl Boulevard.
 Special running caps are given to the top 10 percent of racers and medals are given to all 15K finishers.

+The Greater Jacksonville Agricultural Fair sold their downtown property in February 2025, so the fairgrounds were unavailable for the GRR and preliminary events.

-There is a 3-day runner's expo, with dozens of vendor representatives promoting running and health-related products.
+In 2025, the 3-day runner's expo was moved from the fairgrounds to Daily's Place.
+The expo has dozens of vendor representatives promoting running and health-related products.
 Seminars with running themes are presented; typical topics are:

-Hydration and Nutrition, Foot and Ankle Injuries, Shin Splits and Shoe Fitting, Basic Injury Care.
+hydration and nutrition, foot and ankle injuries, shin splits and shoe fitting, basic injury care.
 Bill Rodgers was a special guest at the expo in 2013, talking about running and signing autographs.

-Following the race, Publix supermarkets hosts a celebration at the fairgrounds.
+Following the race, Publix supermarkets host a celebration at Metropolitan Park instead of the fairgrounds.

 In 2013, 17,454 people registered for the race, with 15,569 runners actually completing it.

 The winner was Ben True from Hanover, New Hampshire with a time of 43:38.
 The fastest woman in 2013 was Janet Cherobon-Bawcom, from Rome, Georgia at 49:44.
 The related races, the Florida Times-Union 5K Run & Walk for Charity, and the one-mile Junior River Run had 2,041 and 1,873 participants, respectively.

 Doug Alred, who has served as race director for 31 of the 36 years of the race, said that 2013 was the 11th consecutive year of record entries.